Tau Cygni

 Tau Cygni is classified as a δ Scuti variable.
 The magnitude range is given as 3.65 to 3.75, which is the combined magnitude for both components, although the variable component is A.

+This star is part of the Manchu constellation Enduri Senggu, representing a hedgehog goddess.
+The IAU Working Group on Star Names adopted the name Enduri Senggu for Tau Cygni A on 16 July 2026.